 What is Petty Cash Book?

-Petty cash book in accounting – In every organization a Petty Cash Book is maintained by many small payments such as conveyance, cartage, postage, telegrams, and other expenses (collectively recorded under miscellaneous expenses) are made.
+Petty cash book in accounting – In every organization a Petty Cash Book is maintained by many small payments such as conveyance, cartage, postage, telegrams, and other expenses (collectively recorded under miscellaneous expenses) made.
 These are generally repetitive in nature.
 If all these payments are handled by the cashier and are recorded in the main cash book, the procedure is found to be very cumbersome.
 The cashier may be overburdened, and the cash book may become very bulky.

 The petty cashier works on the Imprest system.
 Under this system, a definite sum, say Rs.
 2,000 is given to the petty cashier at the start of a particular period.
 This amount is called the imprest amount.
-The petty cashier goes on making all small payments out of this imprest amount and when he has spent the substantial portion of the imprest amount say Rs.1,780, he gets reimbursement of the quantity spent from the top cashier.
+The petty cashier goes on making all small payments out of this imprest amount and when he has spent a substantial portion of the imprest amount say Rs.1,780, he gets reimbursement of the quantity spent from the top cashier.

 Thus, he again has the complete imprest amount at the start of the subsequent period.
 The reimbursement could also be made on a weekly, fortnightly, or monthly basis, counting on the frequency of small payments.
 (In certain cases, the fund system is operated through the most cash book itself.
 In such instances, the fund book isn’t maintained independently.)

 In the Petty Cash Book in Accounting payment side (credit) besides the first amount column.
 Each of the numbers columns is allotted for items of specific payments, which are commonest.
 The last amount column is designated as ‘Miscellaneous’ followed by a ‘Remarks’ column.
-In the miscellaneous column, those payments are recorded that a separate column doesn’t exist.
+In the miscellaneous column, those payments are recorded so that a separate column doesn’t exist.
 In the ‘Remarks’ the character of payment is recorded.
 At the top of the amount, all amount columns are calculated.
 The total amount column l shows the entire amount spent and to be reimbursed.
 On the receipt (debit) side, there’s just one amount column.
 Columns for the date, voucher number, and particulars are common for both receipts and payments.

 Advantages of Maintaining Petty Cash Book